Talk with an Enrollment Counselor specializing in Doctor of Nursing Practice.

 Evidence of completion of a 3 credit hour graduate-level statistics course with an earned grade of B or better prior to NURS 920 Biostatistics

 Evidence of a minimum of 500 supervised practice hours in one area of specialization in the accredited master's level program from which you graduated

 Minimum of 1800 hours of recent nursing practice (within the last year)

 One campus visit per year is required.

 Accreditation & Licensing

 Southern Association of Colleges and Schools, Commission on Colleges

 Commission on Collegiate Nursing Education (CCNE)

-Not authorized for residents of Alabama, Arkansas, District of Columbia, Kentucky, Massachusetts, Nevada, New Hampshire, New York, Puerto Rico, Washington, Wisconsin, Wyoming and International.
+Not authorized for residents of Kentucky, Massachusetts, Nevada, New Hampshire, New York, and Washington.